top of page

 co2_map_with_numbers.png

 Figure adapted from Trumbo and Brown (2023).
-JWST NIRSpec observations reveal an enrichment of carbon dioxide within the NaCl-rich resurfaced region Tara Regio (black outline right of 90 degrees west longitude), which implies that the carbon dioxide is derived from ocean chemistry.
+JWST NIRSpec observations of Europa’s leading hemisphere show an enrichment of CO2 within the NaCl-rich "chaos" region Tara Regio (black outline right of 90 degrees), which implies that the CO2 is derived either directly from ocean chemistry or from radiolytic processing of carbon-bearing material emplaced from the subsurface.

 Tasting Europa's Ocean